 Design Your Ads:

+This is one of the most important aspects of our Facebook advertising guide.
 For the ad creative, select to create a new ad or choose an existing post that you’ve already published on your page.

 Also, decide whether you want to use a single image or video in your ads, or go with multiple images (also known as carrousel or multi-product ads):